Joint Texture Layout Settings

-- the specified 9 groups of animation data take up 94.41% of this texture, with 5.59% excess space; (this space does not participate in global reuse at runtime)
+- The specified 9 groups of animation data take up 94.41% of this texture, with 5.59% excess space (this space is not involved in global reuse at runtime).

-- Yellow (side length between 1024 and 2048): may not supported on some mobile devices or mini-game platforms that do not support floating point texture.
+- Yellow (1024 ~ 2048 sides): Some mobile devices or mini-game platforms that do not support floating point texture may not support it.

-- Red (side length more than 2048): not supported on many mobile devices.
+- Red (side length 2048 or more): Not supported on many mobile devices.

-Note: here are only 9 animations for one set of skeletons on one texture, but you can put any number of animations for any number of skeletons on each texture as long as the total size does not exceed the device limit.
-Usually it is more common to put multiple sets of skeletons on a single texture, for example for flat shadows of skinned models.
+Note: this is just a set of 9 animations for one skeleton, on one texture, but any number of animations for any number of skeletons can be put on each texture, as long as the total size does not exceed the device limit.
+It is often more common to have multiple sets of skeletons on a single texture, for example for flat shadows for skinned models.

-We can continue to increase the number of instances in more scenes.
-We can see that the number of drawcalls does not change, and only the number of instances increases:
+As more instances continue being adding to the scene, notice the number of drawcalls does not change, only the number of instances increases: